bittorf/backup-this-machine/README.md

 ```
 $ sudo apt-get install restic
 ```
-Get some help, how to setup config file:
+Get some help, e.g. how to setup config file or usage:
 ```
 $ backup_this_machine.sh help
+$ backup_this_machine.sh
 ```
 ### backup
 ```